allebone/help.omni.af.mil/docs/PEX/Ops.md

 **FLY**
 FLY indicates ARMS “Z” events.
 To ensure FLY status is current, go to Training > Continuation > ARMS

-tab > Settings > Do not include on Training Import, and verify the following are NOT checked: Z-001 HARM-PHYSICAL, Z-002 HARM ALT-CHMBR, and Z-004 HARM -ASC TERM DATE.
+Tab > Settings > Do not include on Training Import, and verify the following are NOT checked: Z-001 HARM-PHYSICAL, Z-002 HARM ALT-CHMBR, and Z-004 HARM -ASC TERM DATE.

 * _Green_ -The person's flight physical and altitude chamber are current, and has no disqualifying ASC.